Dr. Shameem Azizad discusses a CT lung screening and why it's important to get one.

 Anchor: So, who’s it recommended for who should really make this a priority to get a screening?

 Doctor: So, the number one population that should get it is smokers, current or former smokers.
 Ninety percent of all patients who have lung cancer were smoking patients.
-Whether you’re a current smoker or you’ve quit within the past fifteen years, patients within fifty-five to eighty years old, and if you’ve had a thirty-year pack smoking history.
+Whether you’re a current smoker or you’ve quit within the past fifteen years, patients within 55 to 80 years old, and if you’ve had a thirty-year pack smoking history.
 That’s either two packs a day for fifteen years or one pack a day for thirty years.

 Anchor: What if you’re a smoker but maybe not in this highest risk group?
 How would you encourage them to proceed as well?